Uloma-tech/Uloma-tech/README.md

 - 👀 I’m interested in helping organisations thrive using data to help them know what works best for them as an organisation
 - 🌱 I’m currently learning Data Analysis with The Incubator Hub
 - 💞️ I’m looking to collaborate on projects to build my portfolio and proficiency in the use of the tools for data analysis
-- 📫 How to reach me
+- 📫 Contact:
+- Email: ulomaonyeonoro@gmail.com
-- 😄 Pronouns: ...
+- LinkedIn:

 - ⚡ Fun fact: ...

 <!---